GenesisFR/DS2TroubleshootingGuide/README.md

 \<path-to-docs-BW\> = `%USERPROFILE%\Documents\My Games\Dungeon Siege 2 Broken World`
 \<path-to-game\> = your installation directory (ex: `%ProgramFiles(x86)%\Steam\steamapps\common\Dungeon Siege 2`)

-Please note that this document is based on the Steam version (combined with [Killah's fix](#enable-bw--extras)) and Windows 10.
+Please note that this document is based on the Steam version (combined with the [BW fix](#enable-bw--extras)) and Windows 10.
 I did my best to accommodate retail users and those not using BW.
 Some steps may be different and a few issues may not happen on the retail version or other operating systems.

 # Guides